 “The possibility of successfully navigating an asteroid field is approximately 3,720 to one!” exclaimed C-3PO as Han Solo directed the Millennium Falcon into an asteroid field in “Star Wars: The Empire Strikes Back.”
-Earth’s orbit is nowhere near as dangerous, but after more than half a century of space activity, collisions between jettisoned engines and disintegrated spacecraft have formed a planetary scrapheap that spacecraft need to evade.
+Earth’s orbit is nowhere near as dangerous, but after more than half a century of space activity, collisions between jettisoned engines and disintegrated spacecraft have formed a planetary scrap heap that spacecraft need to evade.

 Scientists have developed space junk identification systems, but it has proven tricky to pinpoint the swift, small specks of space litter.
-A unique set of algorithms for laser ranging telescopes, described in the Journal of Laser Applications, by AIP Publishing, has significantly improving the success rate of space debris detection.
+A unique set of algorithms for laser ranging telescopes, described in the Journal of Laser Applications, by AIP Publishing, has significantly improved the success rate of space debris detection.

 Laser ranging technology uses laser reflection from objects to measure their distance.
 But the echo signal reflected from the surface of space debris is very weak, reducing the accuracy.
-Previous methods improved laser ranging pinpointing of debris but only to a 1-kilometer level.
+Previous methods improved laser ranging pinpointing of debris but only to a 1-kilometer (0.6-mile) level.

-Application of neural networks — algorithms modeled on the human brain’s sensory inputs, processing and output levels — to laser ranging technologies has been proposed previously.
+Application of neural networks — algorithms modeled on the human brain’s sensory inputs, processing, and output levels — to laser ranging technologies has been proposed previously.
 However, Ma’s study is the first time a neural network has significantly improved the pointing accuracy of a laser-ranging telescope.

 Ma and colleagues trained a back propagation neural network to recognize space debris using two correcting algorithms.
 The Genetic Algorithm and Levenberg-Marquardt optimized the neural network’s thresholds for recognition of space debris, ensuring the network wasn’t too sensitive and could be trained on localized areas of space.
 The team demonstrated the improved accuracy by testing against three traditional methods at the Beijing Fangshen laser range telescope station.